Logging accident severely injures Eugene man - KTVZ

 Click here for updates on this story

-SPRINGFIELD, Oregon (KPTV) -- An Oregon man is fighting for his life in a Springfield hospital after a logging accident.
+SPRINGFIELD, Oregon (KPTV) -- A Eugene man is fighting for his life in a Springfield hospital after a logging accident.

 “I don’t even believe it’s real, I can’t even believe that I’m having this conversation and talking about my husband, this is happening to me,” she told FOX 12.
 “Parker is probably the best person I’ve met in my entire life.
 He is just genuinely the sweetest, nicest human being.”

-Rachel says it’s her husbands’ job to wrap logs and somehow, he was hit by one of them.
-She says his work is incredibly dangerous and wants something in the industry to change.
+Rachel says it’s her husband's job to wrap logs and somehow, he was hit by one of them.
+She says his work is incredibly dangerous and she wants something in the industry to change.

 Comments